nkumardemlai/sparkscalaproject/README.md

 **this project is created with the help of api written by Holdenkrau contribution to create scala projects using sbt**

--- create a specific location for in the system
+ *create a specific location for in the system*

 -- sbt new holdenk/sparkProjectTemplate.g8